-Cauliflower Potato Pie or Tandoori Pie is a delicious pie that is hearty and satisfying with a crispy crust loaded with flavorful filling.
-This will be a super hit at your dinner table this Holiday season.
-This is so tasty that I am sure you will prepare it throughout the year.
+Cauliflower Potato Pie is a delicious vegan or vegetarian savory pie that is hearty and satisfying with a crispy crust loaded with flavorful filling.
+This pie will be a super hit at your dinner table this Thanksgiving and Christmas Holiday.
 The recipe is vegan, flourless and gluten free.

 Many of my close friends and colleagues are vegetarians, and surprisingly its quite the opposite when it comes to my husbands circle.
 Therefore whenever I invite my friends for lunch or dinner I am always on the lookout to for interesting vegan recipes.
 About a year back I had stumbled upon a delicious vegan pie recipe and I had immediately tried it my own variations and my husband loved it very much.

 Since then I have experimented with similar pies using several types of crusts and filling.
 The version below is my husbands favorite, as the flavors are bold and refreshing, and the crust is nice and crispy.
 He had picked this as the main vegetarian dish for a recent dinner party, and luckily I had prepared more than one pie.
 It was such a big hit that everyone went for second servings.

 Well, since Thanksgiving is around the corner I thought this recipe would be helpful for all those who are looking out for vegan and gluten free entree recipes to wow your guests.
 This cauliflower potato pie is so hearty and comforting that it can be prepared even for a weekend brunch or weeknight dinner.

 Savory Pie or Vegetarian Pie or Vegan and Gluten Free Pie or Meatless Pie or Vegan Tart variations and substitutions